-The first visit of the user - our website displays him a proposition of downloading our free ebook.
+The first visit of the user - our website displays him an offer to download our free ebook.

-Stage 2 - user has downloaded the ebook, so we display him subscription form
+Stage 2 - user has downloaded the ebook, so we display a subscription form instead

 label = Downloaded Ebook

-User have downloaded the ebook and after some time he comes back to our website - the algorithm will remember him and instead of display him again the proposition of downloading the ebook (what he has already done, so it's senseless) it will display him a suggestion of subscription to our newsletter.
+The user have downloaded the ebook and after some time he comes back to our website - the algorithm will remember him and instead of displaying the offer to download the ebook (that he has already done, so it's senseless) it will suggest he subscribes to our newsletter.

-Stage 3 - user has subscribed to the newsletter, so we display him our offer
+Stage 3 - the user has subscribed to the newsletter already, so we display him our offer

 label = Subscribed

-If the user subscribes to our newsletter and proves his trust to us - it means he is ready to see an offer of our company.
-The algorithm will replace subscription form with the card informing about our services.
+If the user subscribes to our newsletter and therefore proves his trust in us - it means he is ready to receive an offer from our company.
+The algorithm will replace the subscription form with a card informing him about our services.

-Step 3 - concept of New User label
+Step 3 - the concept of a New User label

-To assign a label to any new user entering the website for the first time we need some very generic condition.
+To assign a label to any new user entering the website for the first time we need a very generic condition.